 - If requested by the petroleum / fire officer arrange a site visit at the desired tank location and await the petroleum officer’s instruction.

 - Upon receiving approval from the Petroleum / Fire Officer order and take delivery of the Tuffa petrol tank.

 - When the tank is positioned in the notified location inform the petroleum officer, a further site visit and drop test may be requested after installation although is not always required.
 (Responsibility of the end user or installation company)

 - At the petroleum / fire officer’s discretion you will then obtain your Petroleum certificate and will be eligible to purchase the agreed amount of Petrol set out by the petroleum / fire officer.

 - Arrange for the first delivery of petrol with the desired supplier.

 After a petroleum certificate is obtained you must keep a log of every petrol delivery, this will detail the amount delivered, the date, the drivers and receivers signature, a maintenance log must also be kept detailing any works carried out on the Tuffa petrol tank both of which must be made available at the petroleum officers request and is the responsibility of the end user.

-For more information about our petrol tanks and recommendations for locating, labelling and risk assessment see our petrol tank guidance download.
+For more information about our above ground petrol tanks and recommendations for locating, labelling and risk assessment see our petrol tank guidance download.